Terraform project structure

 Conclusions

 This post is a critique of the Gruntworks recommended setup and workflow and I think that if you read it all you would see that I think that there are better and easier ways.
 You can compare Terragrunt to a badly managed Terraform project and find that it helps you.
-But when you compare to it one that uses the suggested convention, it makes things more difficult, doesn't deliver on the promise of keeping your code DRY and promotes bad habbits.
+But when you compare to it one that uses the suggested convention, it makes things more difficult, doesn't deliver on the promise of keeping your code DRY and promotes bad habits.

 I didn't plan on reviewing Terragrunt until I used it.
 Terragrunt makes life less enjoyable.
 It has a convoluted workflow locally (with those bloody git clones), it makes debugging issues difficult and the upside is just not there.
 I would recommend to anyone who thinks about adopting Terrgrunt to first read the workspaces documentation before going with Terragrunt and think hard on the code review, the testing and development workflows.